top of page

 Canada's 2026-2028 Immigration Levels Plan: What You Need to Know

-- 3 min read
+• 4 min read

 Canada has released its highly anticipated 2026-2028 Immigration Levels Plan, marking a significant shift in the country's immigration strategy.
-As a regulated immigration consultant serving clients in Quebec and across Canada, we're here to break down what these changes mean for you.
+As a regulated immigration consultant serving clients in Quebec and across Canada, I'm here to break down what these changes mean for you.

 Overview of the New Immigration Plan